-Depending on the loan structure, balloon mortgages may involve just a single lump-sum payment (including interest) at the end of the term, they may be interest-only loans, or they may partially amortize during the loan term with a sizable final payment.
-Like a balloon, these mortgages start out small, but inflate to require a hefty closing charge.
+Depending on the loan structure, balloon mortgages may involve just a single lump-sum payment (including interest) at the end of the term, interest-only loans, or interest partially amortized during the loan term with a sizable final payment.
+Like a balloon, these mortgages start out small but inflate to require a hefty closing charge.

 How Does a Balloon Mortgage Work?

 Balloon mortgages in their traditional form are no longer permitted after their popularity in the early 2000s contributed to the financial crisis of 2008.
-Updates to the financial regulatory system in 2010 only permit a payment more than twice the amount of earlier scheduled payments in special circumstances.
+Thanks to updates to the financial regulatory system made in 2010 lenders can only require a payment more than twice the amount of earlier scheduled payments in special circumstances.
 As such, many banks no longer offer these types of mortgage loans.
 However, private hard money lenders do still offer balloon loans, typically to house flippers or other commercial real estate investors.

 Interest on a balloon payment mortgage can vary widely.
 Since the loan term is comparatively shorter than a traditional mortgage with a fixed interest rate, interest payments can be lower.
 However, since these loans are most frequently offered by hard money lenders, interest rates are not regulated.
 Hard money loans are often thought of as high-risk, which means that lenders may charge higher interest rates to protect their investment.